idrissrasheed/Brazil-Conflict-Analysis/README.md

 print(subconflict_pc)
 ```

-3. Grouping conflicts by year and event type, creating a pivot table with years as rows and event types as columns, and creating a heatmap to visualize the number of conflicts by type per year.
+3. Group conflicts by year and event type, creating a pivot table with years as rows and event types as columns, and create a heatmap to visualize the number of conflicts by type per year.

 ```python
 # group conflicts by year and event type